Georgi Milanov (footballer): Grasshoppers loan

 On 16 February 2016, CSKA Moscow announced that Milanov had joined Swiss Super League side Grasshopper Club Zürich on loan for the remainder of the season.

 Fehérvár

 On 3 September 2018, he joined Hungarian club Fehérvár FC.
 He made his debut on 15 September in a 2–1 away loss against Puskás Akadémia FC.
 He scored his first goal for the club on 23 September in a 0–2 win against Cigánd SE, in a match for the Magyar Kupa.
 On 8 November 2018, he scored the only goal in a 1–0 home win against PAOK in a Europa League match.

 On 21 July 2020, Milanov left Fehérvár on mutual agreement.

 Levski Sofia

 After more than a year without a club, Milanov joined Levski Sofia on 29 July 2021, signing a one-year contract with the club.

+Dinamo București

+On 19 January 2024, Dinamo București announced the signing of Milanov, when the club was in the Liga I relegation zone.
+Milanov made his debut for the team on 27 January 2024, in the 1-2 loss against Rapid București, when he came in as a substitute in the 78th minute to replace Dennis Politic.
+On 12 February 2024, he provided an assist for Darko Velkovski in the 2-0 away win against champions Farul Constanța and he was selected as man of the match.

 International career

 Milanov was called up to the Bulgaria under-21 team for the first time in February 2010, making his competitive debut on 3 March, in a 0–2 loss against Montenegro U21.

 Milanov was called up to the senior Bulgaria squad for the first time in September 2011, and made his full international debut in a friendly against Ukraine at Valeriy Lobanovskyi Dynamo Stadium on 7 October, playing 24 minutes as a substitute of a 3–0 loss for Bulgaria.
 On 7 September 2012, Milanov scored his first international goal in a 2–2 home draw against Italy during 2014 FIFA World Cup qualifying.

 On 28 March 2015 Milanov made an assist for the Bulgarian national team during the 2–2 draw with Italy.